The Very BEST Baked French Onion Soup

 How do you cut onions for French Onion Soup?

-I like to thinly slice my onions for this French Onion Soup.
+I like to thinly slice my onions for French Onion Soup.
 Not too thick, not too thin.
 Too thick and they’ll take FOREVER to cook down and caramelize.
 Too thin and they’ll all apart and disintegrate in the soup leaving you with….well, just onion soup without the actual onions. 🙂

 Bonus points for the freezability of this soup.
 AND if you really want to…you can skip the cheese.
 I won’t mind.
 That’s more cheese for me.